 One of the easiest ways to pull off a pattern or an especially complex fabric is to use it as a statement piece that’s surrounded by large, unadorned blocks of color, but you don’t have to treat velvet as the piece you’re designing your outfit around.
 Velvet pieces can substitute for the simpler pieces that make up your clothing and add some additional intrigue to an outfit.
 Pair a velvet skirt with a striped top, or a velvet blouse with patterned jeans; the fabric will add a little something extra.

 Of course, you’re certainly not limited to plain, solid colors of velvet, either.
 Mix it up a little with printed velvet!
-If you’re missing the budding flowers of spring, pay tribute to the season by donning an open floral print velvet cardigan.
-Or, emulate the look and feel of fur with a fierce leopard print velvet bodycon dress.
+If you’re missing the budding flowers of spring, pay tribute to the season by donning a floral or pink velvet romper.
+Or, emulate a completely different look and feel with a fierce camoflague velvet top.
 You can make velvet the focal point of an outfit, or treat it as an accent piece.
 It works well as either one!

 It can be an Accessory